-* In order to maintain a level of excellence in students technique and dance as a whole, Jazz, Lyrical, and Modern can only be taken in addition to at least 1 hour of ballet class per week.
-Tap, and Hip Hop can be taken separately.
+* In order to maintain a level of excellence in students technique and dance as a whole, Lyrical and Modern can only be taken in addition to at least 1 hour of ballet class per week.

 *Class placement is determined based on age, level of technique, and teacher recommendation.
 Therefore classes may have a wide range of student ages.

 *Please note: The number next to class name does not refer to a certain level, but may change according to the number of classes needed to accommodate number of students enrolled.
-For ex.
-A student may be in Ballet 2 three years in a row, this does not mean they have not advanced.
+For example: a student may be in Ballet 2 three years in a row, this does not mean they have not advanced.